juniordiscart/local-wordpress-docker-https/README.md

 If you were provided with remote access details to your database, use your favorite database management tool, e.g. `Datagrip` or `DBeaver` to extract the Wordpress data.

-## Set up the local folder structure
+## Setting up local folder structure

 On your system, on a location where you want the local copy of your Wordpress website to reside, create a new folder, e.g. `MyWebsite`, and set up the file structure as shown in the diagram below.
 Copy the `wp-config.php` file and